-Index funds do not seek to outperform their market, they are in fact "the market" that they track.
+Index funds do not seek to outperform their market; they are in fact "the market" that they track.
 Active managers require investment into research, personnel and trading to uncover investment opportunities and act on them.
 Ultimately, an active fund will carry a higher Management Expense Ratio (MER) than an index fund and over time, these higher MERs will have a profound impact on the long-term performance and value of a portfolio.
-The 2017 Morningstar Global Fund Investor Experience Study reported a median asset-weighted expense ratio of 2.23% for Equity funds domiciled in Canada.
+The 2022 Morningstar Global Fund Investor Experience Study reported a median asset-weighted expense ratio of 1.9% for Allocation funds and 1.75% for Equity funds domiciled in Canada.